 About the workshops

-Our Active Bystander workshops are generally 3 hours long for 25-75 participants.
-They are tailored to your specific group and offer an enlivening introduction to taking constructive action in any or all of the three categories we cover:
+Our Active Bystander workshops are generally 2 hours long for 15-75 participants.
+They offer an enlivening introduction to taking constructive action:

 - EVERYDAY BIGOTRY: when someone you know personally (e.g., a co-worker, family member, neighbor) says or does something bigoted, whether intentionally or unintentionally